Harry's War (1981 film)

 Harry's War is a 1981 American comedy-drama film from American Film Consortium and Taft International Pictures, starring Edward Herrmann, Geraldine Page, Karen Grassle, David Ogden Stiers, Elisha Cook, Salome Jens and Noble Willingham.
 It was written and directed by Kieth Merrill.

 Plot

-After his aunt dies of a heart attack while fighting the US Internal Revenue Service (IRS), Harry Johnson decides to take up the cause in what may seem to be an unconventional manner: he declares war on the IRS.
-After the funeral of Harry's aunt, Harry uses a Half-track to sabotage a television interview of his IRS nemesis.
+After his aunt dies of a heart attack while fighting the US Internal Revenue Service (IRS), mild-mannered accountant Harry Johnson decides to take up the cause in what may seem to be an unconventional manner: He declares war on the IRS.
+After the funeral of Harry's aunt, Harry uses a half-track to sabotage a television interview of his IRS nemesis.
 Several violent outcomes occur with some anti-government (or, at least, anti-IRS) rhetoric.